Nickel and Cobalt Superalloys Sample Preparation

 Superalloy Consideration: Nickel superalloys with gamma prime (γ') precipitates require careful polishing to avoid pullout.
 Use light pressure and extend polishing times at each step.
 Final polish with colloidal silica is essential to reveal fine precipitates.

-Inconel MC-carbide comet tails — watch for these on the diamond steps.Inconel and most Ni-base superalloys carry a high density of MC carbides that drag during diamond polishing, leaving unidirectional comet-tail scratches behind every carbide.
+Inconel MC-carbide comet tails — watch for these on the diamond steps.Inconel and most Ni-base superalloys carry MC carbides (NbC, TiC) that drag during diamond polishing, leaving unidirectional comet-tail scratches behind the carbides.
 The fix is rotating the sample 90° between polishing intervals (e.g., polish 90 s, stop, rotate the holder, polish another 90 s) — this breaks up the directional drag pattern.
-Lighter pressure helps; longer polishing time without rotation makes the problem worse, not better.
-Counter-intuitive but true: extended polish times on a Ni superalloy with MC carbides amplify comet tails rather than removing them.
+Lighter pressure helps, as does switching to a harder pad.
+Simply extending the polish time without rotating won't remove comet tails — the unidirectional drag pattern keeps reforming in the same direction.

 Final Polishing